VIRTUAL REALITY: TEMPORARY DISTRACTION OR REAL OPPORTUNITY?

 Attendees may also include managing directors, board members, operations managers, technical directors, heads of business architecture, consultants, or those keen to understand more about VR and its potential impact on their business.

-This training day is priced at £150+VAT registration (£120+VAT for early bird registration) and includes the training event, lunch, VR demonstrations and printed materials.
+This training day is priced at £130+VAT and includes the training event, lunch, VR demonstrations, printed materials and a good quality mobile HMD for all delegates.

 Each event is limited to 15 places.
-Training will take place at the Digital Design Studio within the heart of Glasgow’s Digital Media Quarter.
+Training will take place at The School of Simulation and Visualisation within the heart of Glasgow’s Digital Media Quarter.

-The training course will be run by Dr Paul Chapman, Acting Head of the Digital Design Studio.
+The training course will be run by Dr Paul Chapman, Acting Head of the School of Simulation and Visualisation.
 Paul is a Chartered Engineer, Fellow of the British Computer Society and member of the RSE Young Academy.
 He has been working professionally within the field of computer graphics and VR since 1996.

 Feedback from participants